orbisgis/h2gis/docs/linear-referencing.rst

 Linear referencing
 =================================

-The following functions are available to process geometries:
+The following functions are available:

 .. list-table::
    :widths: 25 75